vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 Inside the script part:

-- we receive a props from the parent component that will allows us to set the Google Map:
+- we receive props from the parent component which will allow us to set the Google Map:

-  - `mapConfig` - Google Maps config object [(go to documentation)](https://developers.google.com/maps/documentation/javascript/reference/3/map#MapOptions])
+  - `mapConfig` - Google Maps config object [(see documentation)](https://developers.google.com/maps/documentation/javascript/reference/3/map#MapOptions])

   - `apiKey` - our personal api key required by Google Maps